 - Follow the steps on the next few pages to assign labels, transactions and accounts.

 Tip: Do not try and upload all of your accounts at once!
 If you have thousands of transactions and dozens of accounts, they may fail if you attempt to upload all of them at once.
-Start with 1-3 big accounts (5,000 transactions is considered a "big" account!), then upload your smaller accounts en masse, and you should be successful!
+Check out our "Importing Large .CSV Files" article for more information.

-The required CSV format for importing and exporting is 8 columns, which must be listed in the following order in the spreadsheet table:
+The required CSV format for importing and exporting is 8 columns, which must be listed in the following order in the spreadsheet table.
+Do not include a header row.

 - Date